 As these messages are untitled and without any other details, they may scare a user into thinking the Windows is going through some kind of a problem as the user did not make any changes that would make their Windows act like this.
 But the truth is there is nothing to be worried about, as the message that appears simply tells you that it has just finished automatically installing updates on your system.

 In Windows 10, automatic installation of Windows Updates is mandatory so you cannot turn it off that easily as in previous versions of Windows.
 But this hurdle can be circumvented by using group policy editor only available in Windows Pro, Enterprise and Education edition of Windows 10.
-To know which edition you have, follow our guide on this link.
 In short, you cannot turn off automatic installation of updates on Windows 10 Home Edition.

 To disable automatic installation of updates, Press and Hold the Windows key and Press R. Type gpedit.msc and Press Enter to open Group Policy editor.